 I think Waltham Forest Council has stepped up to the plate and done a good job of helping local people and businesses with advice, information and financial support

 Leytonstone Resident 15

-A council-wide survey ran during lockdown, with an impressive response rate during a very difficult and busy time.
-There is a strong sense that staff take pride in working for the Council, that the Council has performed well, and that they feel they are contributing personally in making a difference.
+A council-wide survey ran during the lockdown, with an impressive response rate during a very difficult and busy time.
+There is a strong sense that staff takes pride in working for the Council, that the Council has performed well, and that they feel they are making a difference.

 I feel proud to work for the council and to play my part in helping people through the pandemic.
 Everyone has risen to the occasion and I feel proud to have such great colleagues and to be working for an organisation that is at the heart of the local response

 High proportions of employees agreed or strongly agreed that they have been kept up to date and felt well informed regarding the Council’s response to the pandemic.
 A very positive finding was that staff feel supported by their manager whilst working from home.

 On balance, the experience of employees working during the pandemic, including working from home, has been positive.
 67% of our workforce have said working from home has had a positive impact on their health and wellbeing.
 Our staff reported their work-life balance has changed for the better.
 However, many shared that they faced some challenges due to increased caring responsibility, most prominently for children.

 I also think this situation has brought out the best in people, they’ve shown initiative, innovated, adapted, been creative, developing and sharing resources, videos, how-to guides, and finding clever ways to still do their job effectively

 83% of our workforce who responded to our staff survey think the council should accept that a return to normal is not possible

 I expect, and hope, this type of working arrangement will carry on in the future